yousefmaghrab/Guess-my-Number/README.md

 # Guess-my-Number
-simple game with JavaScript Desc : choise number between 1 to 20
+simple game with JavaScript Desc : chose number between 1 to 20